-The most valuable step that non-autistic parents of autistic children can undertake is to connect with and learn from the adult autistic community.
-For an autistic person the pathway towards good company is distinctly different from the life trajectory mapped out by the expectations of mainstream culture.
-It’s autism and not OUGHTism.
+The most valuable step that non-autistic parents of Autistic children can undertake is to connect with and learn from the adult Autistic community.

 In the following interview Alfie Kohn explains why there is nothing positive about modern Applied Behaviour Analysis, Positive Behaviour Support, or other brands of early intervention approaches based on positive reinforcement:

 The following talk explores critical questions about the school experience of most Autistic children, and the long term impact of these experiences.
 The way schools generally deal with Autistic children involves many factors:

 - What ideas do most schools bring to understanding Autistic children?